PLEASE NOTE:This website was created with the COMPASS placement test in place at each of the Seattle Colleges.

 Do I need a math test?

-For information on how to locate the admissions/enrollment office at the college of your choice, click on one of the college tabs to the left.
+For information on how to locate the admissions/registration office at the college of your choice, click on one of the college tabs to the left.

 You can also apply online at the Washington State Community and Technical Colleges Web Admissions Center.

-COMPASS is one of many placement tests available for colleges to use.
-Every college is free to choose their own placement test, but COMPASS is widely used around the country and internationally.
-All three of the colleges in the Seattle Community College District use COMPASS as their placement test.
+Your placement test is one of many placement tests available for colleges to use.
+Every college is free to choose their own placement test, but the Seattle Colleges all use the same placement test.

 This is an important question.
-Generally, all three colleges recommend taking COMPASS at least two months before the start of the quarter you want to begin.
+Generally, all three colleges recommend taking your placement test at least two months before the start of the quarter you want to begin.
 Classes fill up quickly, and this will give you the best chance to register for the classes you need.

 However, each student's circumstances may be slightly different.
-Programs can have different deadlines for taking COMPASS, and may want you to take the test earlier.
-If you are still in high school, you may not be ready to test because you are still in classes that could affect your COMPASS scores.
+Programs can have different deadlines for taking a placement test, and may want you to take the test earlier.
+If you are still in high school, you may not be ready to test because you are still in classes that could affect your test scores.

 You should check with a counselor or advisor at the college you want to attend to make sure you are meeting all program deadlines.
-If you are still in high school, it may be best to talk to your counselor to find out if you are ready for COMPASS.
+If you are still in high school, it may be best to talk to your counselor to find out if you are ready for placement testing.

 Campus Advising Services

-Since COMPASS has no time limit, you will be working at your own pace as the computer adapts to your answers.
+Since the placement test has no time limit, you will be working at your own pace as the computer adapts to your answers.
 Everyone is different, but the average time is usually two to three hours if you are taking tests for both English and math.

 It isn't unusual for new students to be anxious when they take the COMPASS test, especially if it has been some time since they last attended school.
 Fortunately, there are some simple strategies that can help manage test anxiety, not only for COMPASS but in the classroom.